 “I eat worms too, but at least I’m not one myself!”
 Faith’s snow morphed around Anihilato’s fingers.
 Anihilato oppressed her with palms while it ate the last worms.
 “Uugh!
 Hey!”
 Faith steamed through Anihilato’s grasp.
 The more Anihilato swiped at the steam, the more Faith aerosolized.
 She formed a cloudy fox above the monster.
 “You’re Anihilato, right?
 I figured you were awful.”

 “Awe-inspiring, you mean!”

 “You inspire something in me, for sure.”
-She hovered just outside Anihilato’s grasp.
-“You’ve got your worms, so I’m leaving.”
+She hovered just above Anihilato’s grasp.
+“You got your worms, so I’m leaving.”